sagerman4/jaas-threadlocal-filter/README.md

 A Java servlet filter that grabs the JAAS principal and puts it on a ThreadLocal variable.

-##Huh?
+##Why

 So, you know how you're writing a Java app and you are floating around in some server-side Java and all of a sudden you think, "Damn.
 I need the username!
 Where the hell am I going to get that?
 This is just a POJO!
 I'm going to have to make it an EJB or Spring component or wire in some kind of security context...ugh."

 ##No, you don't.

 Just use this thing.
-It puts it in a class instance local to the thread that you can access whenever you want, wherever you want.
+It grabs the user ID from JAAS and uses it to create a class instance local to the thread that you can access whenever you want, wherever you want.

 ##Filter Configuration